fsmalik/Consurf_Binding_Site/README.md

 ## Consurf Converter

 1. First use the converter script on your input data -- follow the steps before running
-2. Save the ""results summary"" from consurf in normal text format
+2. Save the "results summary" from consurf in normal text format
-3. Open the file in a text editor and cmd+f to replace a goofiness replace ", " with "," -- note the space
+3. Open the file in a text editor and cmd+f to replace a goof.
+Replace ", " with "," -- note the space
-4. The first line for the input for the converter script should be the pos	seq	3latom ....
+4. The first line for the input for the converter script should be the line that starts with ```pos	seq	3latom ....```
-5. Remove the second line in the file that only contains "(normalized)" -- you can change the "score" title to scoren if you like
+5. Remove the second line in the file that only contains "(normalized)" -- you can change the "score" title to "scoren" if you like
-6. Delete any spaces from the title names
+6. Remove spaces from the title names
 7. First two lines should look something like this:
 ```
  POS	 SEQ	    3LATOM	SCOREN		COLOR	CONFIDENCEINTERVAL	CONFIDENCEINTERVALCOLORS	MSADATA		RESIDUEVARIETY
    1	   P	 PRO1000:A	 1.452		  1	 0.211,3.276			    4,1			   7/300	P,K,A,I,C,L
    ```
-THE THREE LINES OF JUNK AT THE END OF THE FILE SHOULD NOT BE INCLUDED IN THE TEXT FILE -- ONLY DATA!
+THE THREE LINES OF EXTRA TEXT AT THE END OF THE FILE SHOULD NOT BE INCLUDED IN THE TEXT FILE -- ONLY DATA...
 SO ...
 DELETE THESE LINES:
 ```
 "*Below the confidence cut-off - The calculations for this site were performed on less than 6 non-gaped homologue sequences,"